-Searching for the best of the best?
-Consider Alice Lloyd College to obtain your degree in History.
-At Alice Lloyd College, History scholars get the plus of a very focused curriculum.
+Alice Lloyd College is one of the best schools in the United States for History.
 Settled in the out of the way Pippa Passes, Kentucky, it is the ideally suited school for students who wish to completely focus on their learning without the distractions of a sizable city.

 Wabash College is a good decision for students pursuing a History degree.
 Students who get pleasure from a more slow-paced life will appreciate the school's position in the modest town of Crawfordsville, Indiana.

 Wabash's 9:1 student-to-faculty ratio is one of the top in the United States.
 Freshman students are not required to live on-campus at Wabash College.
 Find every one of Wabash College's rankings to learn more about the college.